A Note to the Coach Who’s Winning and Drowning at the Same Time

 • Check every link in every post-purchase email.

-• Test cross-browser compatibility, at minimum Chrome and Safari on both desktop and mobile.
+• Test cross-browser compatibility — minimum Chrome and Safari, on both desktop and mobile.

 The technical standard of your delivery is your brand.